-You will need to have an account with a stockbroker who the NSE licenses to trade shares.
+You must have an account with a stockbroker with NSE licenses to trade shares.

 The stockbroker will also be your custodian, holding the Safaricom shares bought on your behalf in a Central Depository System (CDS) account.

-The advantage of using this method is that the stockbroker will provide you with expert advice on when to buy or sell your shares.
+The advantage of this method is that the stockbroker will provide expert advice on when to buy or sell your shares.
 They will also execute the trade on your behalf.